davclark/edx-documentation/en_us/install_operations/source/birch.rst

  not configured in new installations.
 See:

  * :ref:`Add the Google Drive and Google Calendar XBlock`.
- * :ref:`Enable Course Search`
  * :ref:`Enable Course Prerequisites`
  * :ref:`Enable Entrance Exams`

 ******************************
-What's is the Birch GIT Tag
+What's is the Birch Git Tag
 ******************************

-The GIT tag for the Birch release is **named-release/birch.rc1**.
+The Git tag for the Birch release is **named-release/birch.rc1**.

 .. confirm